Join Here | Log In

 Related article: Are you getting too much folate?

-The question remains whether a “higher dose” is 200 mcg or 400 mcg since the studies referenced above showed different answers for the point at which unmetabolized folic acid is found.
-My guess is that for anyone with a DHFR variant, that is on the lower side if you eat a diet that also contains sufficient folate.
+The question remains whether a “higher dose” is 200 mcg or 400 mcg, since the studies referenced above showed different answers for the point at which unmetabolized folic acid is found.
+Genetics likely plays a role, and for anyone with a DHFR variant, the 200 mcg/day levels is likely the sweet spot if you eat a diet that also contains sufficient folate.

 Be sure to check the ingredient labels on multivitamins, prepackaged shakes, vitamin drinks, etc., to see how much you are getting.

-The European Union set the upper limit for folic acid and/or methylfolate at 1,000 mcg (1mg)/day.[ref]
+The European Union and the FDA sets the upper limit for folic acid and/or methylfolate at 1,000 mcg (1mg)/day.[ref]

 What about prenatal vitamins?

-The research is pretty clear that women trying to conceive during the first trimester need plenty of folate, but this doesn’t mean that folic acid is your only option.
+The research is pretty clear that women trying to conceive need plenty of folate during the first trimester, but this doesn’t mean that folic acid is your only option.
 There are many options now for prenatal vitamins with methylfolate rather than folic acid.
+Folinic acid is another option.

 What about MTHFR?
 Should I limit folic acid due to having MTHFR SNPs?